Bhargavi-hash/InkOn/README.md

 # InkON

-A novel writing application using java with gradle. v1.0.0
+A novel writing application using java with gradle.

+v0.0.1 - Pre release